 The periodic visits from your RPB may create anxiety and stress for both yourself and your team.
 Having an individual with the experience and expertise to deal with the questions and queries that arise may make the process less traumatic and may help to ensure a constructive experience is created.
 Understanding the implications of the questions being asked may help to ensure that answer addresses the specific circumstances as well as the case management.

 Having systems in place that meet the requirements of your RPB are a must, but they may also help you and your staff to run cases more effectively, with a greater level of compliance and help enhance the knowledge of all members of the team.

 These are just the beginning of the issues that need to be considered and the systems that need to be introduced to make you compliant.
-Money Laundering training, Bribery Act training and review of systems, Data protection certificates, client and case money systems, PII insurance and succession planning all add to the matters you need to consider and the systems you need to have in place.
+Money laundering training, Bribery Act training, Ethics, GDPR, data protection certificates, client and case money systems, PII insurance and succession planning all add to the matters you need to consider and the systems you need to have in place.

-We are able to provide in-house training in all areas of insolvency.
+We are able to provide in-house and remote training in all areas of insolvency.

 It may be that after a visit from your RPB or your own internal compliance review has highlighted knowledge gaps in your team; for example, correct allocation of fixed and floating charge assets and liabilities or the statutory requirements of dealing with an administration; a targeted training day which specifically addresses the needs of you and your team may be more constructive than sending the team on various courses.